 Early Literacy Calendar of Activities

-Download the December Early Literacy Calendar for more fun ideas and activities to help keep the learning going, all day long.
+Check out these fun ideas and activities to help keep the learning going all month long.

 1,000 Books Before Kindergarten